ozgeyaylagul/shipment-dashboard-app/README.md

 # Shipment Dashboard App

-This project was created for the Kuehne + Nagel Frontend Developer Internship assigment.
+This project was created for the Kuehne + Nagel Frontend Developer Internship assignment.

 Shipments data are displayed in a table.
 With the button on the table opens to a panel showing the shipment detail in a single row.
 The values could be changed in the UI.